confetti-framework/docs/docs/get-started/installation.md

 1. The homepage is now available at [http://localhost/](http://localhost/) and API endpoint /ping is available at [http://localhost/api/ping](http://localhost/api/ping).

 _You can set a shortcut to rebuild after every modification._

+### Update Modules

+If you are using a new version of Confetti or other modules, you can run `go get -u all` to download the correct modules.